MaxCarlson/Frupal/README.md

     When the game loads, choose one of the following options at the main menu:

       1. Start The Game
+      2. Load Map
-      2. Select Map Seed
+      3. Select Map Seed
-      3. Quit
+      4. Quit

-    Option 2 will allow you to enter an integer that will set the seed to randomize the game.
+    Option 3 will allow you to enter an integer that will set the seed to randomize the game.
 This allows you to replay certain maps if desired.

     Option 1 loads the game proper, and gives the player two sets of controls:
     1. The cursor, controlled with numbers 1-4 (controls are printed on-screen)